 Notice that you would not directly experience the bowl of sawdust as intrinsically bad.
 In your direct experience, you have simply received a bowl of sawdust, which is neither good nor bad but is instead completely neutral.
 It is only when you add to the mix your unmet desire for oatmeal followed by your emotionally charged judgment of dissatisfaction that you would then experience a “negative” emotion.

 Now, I certainly think it is okay to have wholesome (unselfish) desires and preferences.
 Without desires, nothing would happen.
 But how you handle your unmet desires is the key.
 Notice that even if the situation is not what you want, saying so would not necessarily imply that you are not at peace with it.
-Saying that something is unwanted or “bad” can be done with or without an emotional charge, and obviously leaving out the emotional judgment allows you to enjoy the peace that is available in every moment.
+Saying that something is unwanted or “bad” can be done with or without a strong emotional charge, and obviously leaving out the emotional judgment allows you to enjoy the peace that is available in every moment.

 So when things become challenging, see if you can practice being at peace.
 This is often called “acceptance” but please let me clear up a common misunderstanding.
 This is very important.
 While it is wise to drop the emotional “push back” against “what is,” it is also wise to actively work on making things better.
 Don’t just sit in a “bad” situation and say, “Oh well, I guess this is all that God is going to give me.”
 Calmly evaluate both your situation and what you can do about it.
 Don’t just go hungry or eat the bowl of sawdust just because it’s all you have.
 Instead, ask nicely for some oatmeal.
 I bet someone will gladly bring it to you.
 Maybe the first waiter will be pleased to see that you calmly adapted to his playful stunt.